Summary

 Beckman, J. (2016).
 Comparative Legal Approaches to Homeland Security and Anti-Terrorism.
 Routledge.

 The author suggests the implementation of strict policies regarding the process of immigration.
 According to him, it would play a pivotal role in the reduction of the terrorist activities faced by today’s America.
-Strict immigration policy is the most logical method or strategy to curb this phenomenon.
+A strict immigration policy is the most logical way to curb this phenomenon.
 As per the author, the contemporary era is characterized by an unprecedented increase in terrorism and other extremist activities.
 All this results from an immigration policy that is inadequate and does not efficiently prevent illegal immigration.

 Hewitt, K. (2017).
 Disaster Risk Reduction in the Era of “Homeland Security”: The Struggle for Precautionary, Preventive, and Non-violent Approaches.
 In Identifying Emerging Issues in Disaster Risk Reduction, Migration, Climate Change and Sustainable Development (pp. 35–51).
 Springer, Cham. https://doi.org/10.1007/978-3-319-33880-4_3

 In his article, Hewitt acknowledges the significance of the issue.
 According to him, the commission created in the wake of the horrible disaster of 9/11 was established to analyze the immigration issue.
-It recommended a strict check on the people illicitly entering the United States.
-The commission regarded the terrorist attacks as a direct failure of the homeland security department.
+It recommended a strict check on people who are illicitly entering the United States.
+The commission regarded the terrorist attacks as a direct failure of the Homeland Security Department.
 Furthermore, it also highlighted the inadequacy of the Customs and Border Patrol (CBP).
-Hewitt has emphasized the two agencies to enhance their functioning to ensure that the issue is eliminated and the American citizens are secure and safe.
+Hewitt has emphasized that the two agencies should enhance their functioning to ensure that the issue is eliminated and that American citizens are secure and safe.

 Lakoff, G. (2006).
 The framing of immigration.

-The author highlights the duty of the department of homeland security regarding the mitigation of illegal immigration.
-According to him, it is the responsibility of the DHS to protect the American people from disasters, either natural or human generated.
+The author highlights the duty of the Department of Homeland Security to mitigate illegal immigration.
+According to him, it is the responsibility of the DHS to protect the American people from disasters, either natural or human-generated.
 The government of the United States has mandated the DHS with this responsibility.
 Illegal immigration has a direct effect on the national security.
 Therefore, it is prudent for the DHS to review the current immigration policy to cater for any loopholes or shortcomings.

 Manheim, J. B., Rich, R. C., Willnat, L., Brians, C. L., & Babb, J. (2012).
 Empirical political analysis.
 Pearson Higher Ed.

-The authors regard the Customs and Border Patrol as the principal responsible agency for the checking of illegal immigration.
-Furthermore, they also hold the duty to ensure that the legal immigrants whose visas have expired efficiently leave the United States.
-The efficient fulfillment of these responsibilities would facilitate the U.S. armed forces as they would only have to focus on the external threats instead of a double battle on the foreign as well as internal fronts.
+The authors regard the Customs and Border Patrol as the principal agency responsible for checking illegal immigration.
+Furthermore, they must ensure that legal immigrants whose visas have expired leave the United States efficiently.
+The efficient fulfilment of these responsibilities would facilitate the U.S. armed forces as they would only have to focus on the external threats instead of a double battle on the foreign as well as internal fronts.

 Miller, D. S., & Chtouris, S. (2017).
 Borderland Security and Migration: Balancing Humanitarian Response with Crisis Preparedness & Emergency Management—The Social and Cultural Challenges to Homeland Security.
 Journal of Applied Security Research, 12(1), 1–6. https://doi.org/10.1080/19361610.2017.1